 That is why it is vital you be at your very best when it comes to attending such gatherings.
 Establishing a good first impression is more than just wearing an impressive suit and looking well groomed.
-You need great social skills too, and that begins with the ability to start a conversation with a complete stranger.
+You need great social skills too, and that begins with the ability on how to start a conversation with a stranger.

 Sure, this might make you uncomfortable, but you can overcome this fear and learn to shine when it comes to connecting with other people.

 If you’re not practicing your public speaking skills, you are neglecting a valuable resource when it comes to creating the impression you want among your colleagues and potential clients.

 Starting a networking conversation and keeping the attention of your audience takes just as much skill as a business presentation, and being unprepared will hurt your chances of establishing a good relationship.
 You need to have confidence in yourself and be able to show it.

 To help you improve, take a public speaking course, or join a Toastmasters club in your area.
 Prepare yourself to deliver presentations at industry meetings, or offer to be a guest lecturer at a local community college or university.

 You can even practice delivering speeches in front of a mirror at home.
 Never neglect to set aside time to practice your communication skills.
 They are an essential part of creating the impression you want.

 Your body language can tell a person a lot about you before you even utter a word.
 Eye contact, the way you walk, smiling, and crossing your arms when you engage in a conversation send nonverbal cues to a person about who you are and the intentions you possess.